Careers Guidance helps individuals to investigate opportunities and make choices which are both realistic and ambitious.

-- Provide guidance, with all pupils having continued access to Careers advisor during their time in school.
+- Provide guidance, with all students having continued access to careers advisor during their time in school.
 No set limit on individual contact.

-- To ensure all pupils have a Post 16 plan in education and training.
+- To ensure all students have a Post 16 plan in education and training.

 In line with the Gatsby Benchmarks, Uffculme School delivers a structured programme of careers education and work related learning to all students from Year 8 to 11.
 This programme is delivered by individuals with the right skills and experiences, from a wide variety of providers both internal and external to the school.

 - Looking towards the future.

 - Careers linked to subjects (via GCSE options lessons).

 - Post-16 careers fair.